OctopusDeploy/docs/docs/deployments/azure/service-fabric/index.md

 Octopus comes with two built-in step templates facilitating deployment and management of Azure Service Fabric apps.

 - Deploy a Service Fabric App

 For a step by step guide on using Octopus'es built-in Azure Service Fabric Deployment step see: [Deploying a package to a Azure Service Fabric cluster](/docs/deployments/azure/service-fabric/deploying-a-package-to-a-service-fabric-cluster.md)

 - [Run a Service Fabric SDK PowerShell Script](/docs/deployments/custom-scripts/service-fabric-powershell-scripts.md)

 ## Security modes

-Both step template types require an authorized connection to a cluster.
+Both step template types above require an authorized connection to a cluster.

 Octopus provides an option for connecting to Service Fabric clusters securely with [Client Certificates](/docs/deployments/azure/service-fabric/connecting-securely-with-client-certificates/index.md).